Get a $50 Loan Instantly in Canada

 1. Create an account online.
 You’ll need to verify your email and phone number.

 2. Connect your bank account.
-Linking your account allows the lender to verify your income and identity.
+Linking your account allows the lender to verify your income and identity instantly.

 3. Get approved.
-Cash advance apps work fast and can provide a response right away.
+Cash advance apps work fast and can give a decision right away.

 5. Submit.
 Complete your request and get your money within minutes.